NSE Symbol: | BSE Code: | ISIN: | Sector:

 For 500 MW Hirong Hydro Power Project, CEA has accorded Techno–Economic Concurrence on 10th April, 2013.
-For the Environmental/Forest Clearance of the Project, the EIA & EMP report has been submitted to MoEF.
+For the Environmental/Forest Clearance of the Project, the EIA & EMP Reports have been submitted to MoEF.
 The State Government has recommended the forest clearance case to Ministry of Environment and Forest (MOEF) and the same is under examination by Regional Unit of MOEF since February, 2015.

 3. JAYPEE POWERGRID LIMITED (JPL)

-Jaypee Powergrid Limited (JPL), a joint venture of Jaiprakash Power Ventures Limited and Power Grid Corporation of India Limited (a Central Government Power Utility Undertaking) has set up 217 Kms long 400 kV Quad Bundle Conductor Double Circuit Transmission Line for evacuation of Power from the pothead yard of 1091 MW Karcham Wangtoo Plant in the State of Himachal Pradesh to Abdullapur in the State of Haryana and LILO with the existing Baspa–Jhakri Double circuit line.
+Jaypee Powergrid Limited (JPL), a joint venture of Jaiprakash Power Ventures Limited and Power Grid Corporation of India Limited (a Central Government Power Utility Undertaking) has set up 217 kms. long 400 kV Quad Bundle Conductor Double Circuit Transmission Line for evacuation of Power from the pothead yard of 1091 MW Karcham Wangtoo Plant in the State of Himachal Pradesh to Abdullapur in the State of Haryana and LILO with the existing Baspa–Jhakri Double circuit line.
 The cumulative availability of transmission system for FY.
 2014–15 was 99.98%.
 During the Financial Year 2014–15, JPL earned an aggregate transmission tariff of Rs.
 195.47 crore.
 JPL declared two interim dividends aggregating to 13% during FY 2014–15 and paid dividend of Rs.
 28.86 crore to the Company.

 5. PRAYAGRAJ POWER GENERATION COMPANY LIMITED (PPGCL)

-Prayagraj Power Generation Company Limited (PPGCL), a wholly owned subsidiary of JPVL, was acquired from Uttar Pradesh Power Corporation Limited through competitive bidding process, is implementing 1980 MW (3x660 MW) Thermal Power Project (with permission to add two additional generation units of 660MW each) in Tehsil Bara of district Allahabad, Uttar Pradesh.
+Prayagraj Power Generation Company Limited, acquired by JPVL, from Uttar Pradesh Power Corporation Limited (UPPCL) through competitive bidding process, is implementing 1980 MW (3x660 MW) Thermal Power Project (with permission to add two additional generation units of 660MW each) in Tehsil Bara of District Allahabad, Uttar Pradesh.

 6. JAYPEE MEGHALAYA POWER LIMITED (JMPL)

-With respect to 450 MW Kynshi HEP, the field work of survey & investigation and EIA studies have already been completed.
+With respect to 450 MW Kynshi–II the field work of survey & investigation and EIA studies have already been completed.
 Drilling and drifting in Power house area have been completed.
 The revised proposal for Kynshi–II HEP with involvement of lesser forest area has been submitted to State Government and Ministry of Environment and Forest (MOEF).
 Based on the observation of the MOEF, Uranium Corporation of India issued No Objection Certificate with respect to uranium deposit in the vicinity of the Project.
 Accordingly revised proposal for issuance of terms of reference for environment impact assessment studies is under preparation.
-The control levels i.e. FRL & TWL for Kynshi–II Project have been approved by State Government.
+The control levels i.e. full reservoir level & tail reservoir level for Kynshi–II Project have been approved by State Government.
 Approval of Central Electricity Authority has been accorded to the water availability series for power potential studies.

 9. BHILAI JAYPEE CEMENT LIMITED (BJCL)

 The Clinkerisation plant of BJCL, a joint venture between JAL & SAIL at Satna continued to function satisfactorily.
 During the period under report, the Company has achieved a gross turnover of Rs.
-787 crore, as against Rs.
-454 crore during the Financial Year 2012–13 which comprised a period of 6 months.
+615.54 crore, as against Rs.
+697.78 crore during the Financial Year 2013–14.

-The working results of the Company for the year resulted in an operating profit of Rs.
-55.62 crore as against Rs.
-55.46 crore during the previous year.
+The operations of the Company during the year resulted in an operating profit of Rs.
+39.42 crore as against Rs.
+55.62 crore during the previous year.
 After taking into account the impact of interest (Rs.
-53.56 crore), the Cash profit comes to Rs.
-2.06 crore during the Financial Year 2013–14 as against Cash profit of Rs.
-26.43 crore in the previous year.
-After considering depreciation of Rs.
-44.54 crore, the Company has incurred loss of Rs.
-42.48 crore before tax.
+42.82crore) and considering depreciation of Rs.
+35.87 crore, the Company has incurred loss of Rs.
+39.27 crore before tax

-JCCL's Plant in West Zone with a capacity of 4.8 MTPA is under the process of demerger through a Scheme of Arrangement pursuant to Section 391–394 of the Companies Act, 1956 to UltraTech Cement Limited, a company of Aditya Birla Group.
-The transaction is scheduled to be consummated by 12th June, 2014.
+JCCL's Plant in West Zone with a capacity of 4.8 MTPA was demerged, through a Scheme of Arrangement pursuant to Section 391–394 of the Companies Act, 1956, to UltraTech Cement Limited, a company of Aditya Birla Group.
+The said transaction was consummated on 12th June 2014.

-As reported last year, prior to incorporation of JACL, 750 bighas of land were allotted by Dima Hasao Autonomous Council (DHAC) on 30 years lease basis to Jaiprakash Associates Limited (JAL) for the project of the Company.
+As reported last year, prior to incorporation of JACL 750 bighas of land was allotted by Dima Hasao Autonomous Council (DHAC) on 30 years lease basis to Jaiprakash Associates Limited (JAL) for the project of the Company.
 Necessary payment in this regard to DHAC was made by JAL as a promoter of the Company.
 An agreement was also executed between DHAC and JAL.

 Besides the payment of Rs.
 3.77 crore for the above land, JAL had also paid Rs.
 10 crore to DHAC in advance as the share of royalty on limestone for a period of one year as per the Agreement executed between JAL and DHAC.

-The Company had deployed necessary resources for setting–up the 2 million tonnes per annum cement plant with a 35 MW captive power plant.
+JACL had deployed necessary resources in right earnest for setting–up the 2 million tonnes per annum cement plant with a 35 MW captive power plant.
 For getting environment clearance for the proposed project, the Company started expeditious collection of data and preparation of Environmental Impact Assessment/Environmental Management Plan Reports for submission to Government of India, Ministry of Environment & Forest.

-The Company, however, had to suspend all project activities since January, 2012 due to adverse security situation in the vicinity of the project, as reported earlier.
-The Company is in regular touch with concernedauthorities for resumption of project activities as and when the security situation is improved.
+JACL was, however, compelled to suspend all project activities since January 2012 due to adverse security situation in the vicinity of the project, as reported last year.
+Your directors are in regular touch with concernedauthorities for resumption of project activities as and when the security situation is improved.

 EXPRESSWAYS AND RELATED BUSINESS

-JIL has also been provided the right to develop 25 million square meters of land for commercial, amusement, industrial, institutional & residential purposes etc. across five different locations along the Yamuna Expressway– one in Noida, two locations in District Gautam Budh Nagar (part of NCR) and one location in each of District Aligarh & District
+JIL is developing five integrated Townships over 25 million square meters of land for commercial, amusement, industrial, institutional & residential purposes etc. across five different locations along the Yamuna Expressway– one in Noida, two locations in District Gautam Budh Nagar (part of NCR) and one location in each of District Aligarh & District

-Himalyan Expressway Ltd. was incorporated as a Special Purpose Vehicle for implementing the Zirakpur–Parwanoo Expressway project in the States of Punjab, Haryana and Himachal Pradesh.
+Himalyan Expressway Limited was incorporated as a Special Purpose Vehicle (SPV) for implementing the Zirakpur–Parwanoo Expressway project in the States of Punjab, Haryana and Himachal Pradesh.
 The Expressway connecting the three states became operational and the toll collection started from 6th April, 2012.
-Being the first in the country with Radio Frequency Identification Device (RFID) technology based electronic toll collection system, it has provided a seamless travel to long journey road users while saving cost and time.
-During the year under report, the toll collection at the Expressway has shown an increase.
+Being the first in the country with Radio Frequency Identification Device (RFID) technology based electronic toll collection system, the Expressway has provided a seamless travel to long journey road users while saving cost and time.

-Jaypee Agra Vikas Limited (JAVL) was incorporated as a Special Purpose Vehicle for implementing Project for development of Inner Ring Road at Agra and other infrastructure facilities, under Integrated Urban Rejuvenation Plan on Design, Build, Finance, Operate and Transfer basis.
-The Company signed a Concession Agreement on 4th February, 2010 with Agra Development Authority (ADA).
+Jaypee Agra Vikas Limited (JAVL) was incorporated as Special Purpose Vehicle for implementing project for development of Inner Ring Road for Agra and other infrastructure facilities, under integrated Urban Rejuvenation Plan on Design, Build, Finance, Operate and Transfer basis.
+The Company signed a Concession Agreement dated 4th February, 2010 with Agra Development Authority (ADA).

-The project could not progress as Agra Development Authority has not been able to fulfill its obligation in respect of 'Conditions Precedent'.
-As per the decision taken by ADA, the Company has received part refund of the advance given to ADA for acquisition of land and the balance amount of X24.31 cr approx shall be refunded to JAVL after the direction of GoUP (Revenue Department).
+The project could not progress as ADA has not been able to fulfill its obligation in respect of 'Condition Precedent'.
+Recently, as per the decision taken by ADA, the Company has received part refund of the advance given to ADA for acquisition of land and the balance amount of X24.31 cr approx shall be refunded to JAVL after the direction of GoUP (Revenue Department).